 \textbf{Contribution.} In this paper, we claim that exploration will be an essential skill for future agents.
-Recent studies \cite{krishnamurthy2024can, nie2024evolve} investigated LLMs balancing exploration and exploitation where they found that they often struggle to achieve high rewards.
+Recent studies \cite{krishnamurthy2024can, nie2024evolve} investigated LLMs balancing exploration and exploitation, where they found that they often struggle to achieve high rewards.
 Conversely, we disentangle exploration for an independent evaluation.
 In this controlled setting, we argue that conventional metrics, such as agent returns, LLM exploitation, or the convergence towards the best sequence of actions \cite{huang2024wese, krishnamurthy2024can} are insufficient.
-To fill this gap, we make the following contributions: \begin{itemize} \item We propose to measure the \emph{optimal exploitation return} (see Figure \ref{fig:method_overview}) and decompose missing rewards into their exploration and exploitation components.
-This decomposition measures exploration progress accurately and enables insights into reward sacrification. \item To the best of our knowledge, we are the first to conduct a comprehensive evaluation of various popular open-source and closed LLMs with the exploration being disentangled. \end{itemize} Our evaluation framework is designed to be environment-agnostic, making it applicable to a broader range of tasks and scenarios in future research.
+To fill this gap, we make the following contributions: First, we propose to measure the \emph{optimal exploitation return} (see Figure \ref{fig:method_overview}) and decompose missing rewards into their exploration and exploitation components.
+This decomposition measures exploration progress accurately and enables insights into reward sacrifice.
+Afterward, to the best of our knowledge, we conduct the first comprehensive evaluation of various popular closed and open-source LLMs with the exploration being disentangled.

-\textbf{Results.} Our findings indicate that most LLMs face challenges with state-space exploration, when the task is isolated.
-These results align with prior work \cite{krishnamurthy2024can, paglieri2024balrog}, which highlight the trade-off between exploration and exploitation.
-We observe that state-space coverage diminishes significantly when agents are required to plan over extended horizons, indicating a potential limitation in long-term exploratory capabilities.
+\textbf{Results.} Our findings indicate that most LLMs face challenges with disentangled state space exploration.
+Our results align with prior work \cite{krishnamurthy2024can, paglieri2024balrog}, which highlights the trade-off between exploration and exploitation.
+Further, we observe that state space coverage diminishes significantly when agents are required to plan over extended horizons, indicating a limitation in their long-term exploratory capabilities.
 Contrary to earlier claims \cite{huang2024wese}, our analysis demonstrates that weak LLMs are insufficient.
-Notably, we identified a significant trend wherein stronger exploration capabilities correlate with increased model scale, suggesting that future, more advanced LLMs may possess enhanced exploration potential.
-Our method further uncovered model-specific differences in reward sacrification and we demonstrated how the impact of agent instructions on exploratory behavior can be assessed, providing insights into the design of prompts during prompt-engineering.
+Notably, we identified a significant trend wherein stronger exploration capabilities correlate with language understanding and reasoning abilities, suggesting that more advanced LLMs may possess enhanced exploration potential. \\ \\Besides that, we found that our method can be used to uncover model-specific differences in reward sacrifice.
+In this context, we demonstrate how to assess the impact of agent instructions on exploratory behavior, providing insights for prompt engineering.